greenboxal/doggohub/doc/user/project/container_registry.md

    sample IAM policy](https://docs.docker.com/registry/storage-drivers/s3/)
    for more details.

-3. Check the Registry logs (e.g. `/var/log/gitlab/registry/current`) and the GitLab production logs for errors (e.g. `/var/log/gitlab/gitlab-rails/production.log`).
+3. Check the Registry logs (e.g. `/var/log/doggohub/registry/current`) and the DoggoHub production logs for errors (e.g. `/var/log/doggohub/doggohub-rails/production.log`).
 You may be able to find clues there.

 ### Advanced Troubleshooting